Subscriber Flow

 With the “DigitalAccessPass.com” Aweber Email Parser, integrating DAP with Aweber is a total breeze.

-1. Login to your account at Aweber.com and from the drop-down, pick the list for which you want to add DAP users to (see Image 1. below)
+1. Login to your account at Aweber.com and from the “Current List” drop-down, pick the list to which you want DAP to add users to.

-2. Click on “My Lists” and within that, select “Email Parser” (see Image 1 above)
+2. Click on “List Options”, and from the drop-down, select “Email Parser”

-3. On the Email Parsers page, check the check-box next to the parser named “DigitalAccessPass.com” (see Image 1 above)
+3. On the Email Parsers page, select the check-box next to the “DigitalAccessPass.com”

 4. Log in to your DAP Admin Dashboard and pick the product (whose members you wish to add automatically to your Aweber list from step 1 above)